UraraKono/UraraKono.github.io/content/authors/admin/_index.md

 I am currently a master student in Electrical Engineer at University of Pennsylvania.
 I am primarily working on motion planning of mobile robots.

 Previously, I obtained my Bachelors from the University of Tokyo majoring in Electrical and Electronic Engineering.
-I enjoy both hardware and software of robots!
+I love both hardware and software!